renaissance-publishing/renaissance/content/chapters/26-items.md

 The initial idea for Aryn's magical bow was that she would have unlimited ammo; as significant as this would be *in the world,* it is not mechanically useful, since we ordinarily do not track ammo anyway.

-The *light* and *track* bolt-modes where added to underscore Aryn's role as a hunter—and in particular to be useful while delving into deep caves to fight the Leapers.
+The *light* and *track* bolt-modes where added to underscore Aryn's role as a hunter — and in particular to be useful while delving into deep caves to fight the Leapers.

 Aryn's player often requests a multi-shot power for the bow; some approve it, and some don't.
-(Neither answer is correct—it's up to each GM.)
+(Neither answer is correct — it's up to each GM.)

 </aside>

 #### Flashback Anchor

-A magical device integrated into a vest Notebook wears, the Flashback Anchor allows her a chance to "flashback" from a jump—which allows her to attempt much more risky jumps than she otherwise could.
+A magical device integrated into a vest Notebook wears, the Flashback Anchor allows her a chance to "flashback" from a jump — which allows her to attempt much more risky jumps than she otherwise could.
-To be most effective, the device must be activated *before* a jump finishes to be effective—which is something of a problem.
+To be most effective, the device must be activated *before* a jump finishes to be effective — which is something of a problem.
-When Notebook jumps, she experiences a blur of motion scarcely longer than a blink before appearing at her destination—she has that much time (and that much information about her destination) to decide if she needs to revert a jump.
+When Notebook jumps, she experiences a blur of motion scarcely longer than a blink before appearing at her destination — she has that much time (and that much information about her destination) to decide if she needs to revert a jump.
 Still, much like tripping off a bridge, a second to react and a chance to save herself is much better than nothing at all.

 If the result of teleporting would injure or kill Notebook (or if she otherwise decides to revert a jump), she can roll COO+COO+INT; this represents both her ability to quickly perceive how her jump is going to end and to activate the Anchor.
 If she succeeds, she successfully activates the Anchor, and reappears where her jump began, as though nothing had happened.
-(If she is in initiative order, an appropriate action is still used—it still requires a Standard Action to use her Long Jump power, even if she decided to revert it.)
+(If she is in initiative order, an appropriate action is still used — it still requires a Standard Action to use her Long Jump power, even if she decided to revert it.)

-Even if she fails to activate the device, it still provides *some* protection: if Notebook arrives only partly in a solid object—or in some similar condition—the device will attempt to "eject" her from the obstruction, causing her to arrive next to it (if there is room).
+Even if she fails to activate the device, it still provides *some* protection: if Notebook arrives only partly in a solid object — or in some similar condition — the device will attempt to "eject" her from the obstruction, causing her to arrive next to it (if there is room).
-This process is jarring—Notebook experiences a violent impact, like falling off roof: she takes 1d10 DV, and her armor does not apply.
+This process is jarring — Notebook experiences a violent impact, like falling off roof: she takes 1d10 DV, and her armor does not apply.

 <aside class="gmguidance">

 #### Designing the Flashback Anchor

-The design of the Flashback Anchor is pretty straight-forward: Notebook's ability to teleport was central to her player's design for her, and so they really wanted to be able to use it often—but the risk of being maimed or killed every time Notebook teleported somewhere she couldn't see was… inconvenient.
+The design of the Flashback Anchor is pretty straight-forward: Notebook's ability to teleport was central to her player's design for her, and so they really wanted to be able to use it often — but the risk of being maimed or killed every time Notebook teleported somewhere she couldn't see was… inconvenient.

 The Flashback Anchor gives Notebook an extra layer of protection when teleporting.
-It doesn't guarantee her safety—since then she could "brute force" any building within range by teleporting at it over and over again—but it does give her a fighting chance if a jump goes wrong.
+It doesn't guarantee her safety — since then she could "brute force" any building within range by teleporting at it over and over again — but it does give her a fighting chance if a jump goes wrong.

 The design of the Flashback Anchor reflects the peculiar flair for danger and tough consequences of the GM that first approved it; other GM's might allow a similar device to completely and automatically save Notebook, but place some other limit on it (like a number of charges, for example, or a "cooldown time" after a failed jump).